dev-palwar/Blogging-application-backend/README.md

     npm start

 ## API Guide
-well this is pretty much self explanatory.
+well, this is pretty much self-explanatory.
 All you have to do is run the server and then you can explore the GraphQL playground at:

-    ```bash
     http://localhost:3000/graphql

 ## Contributing